-Best Workouts For Bigger Calves
+Best Exercises For Bigger Calves

 To the untrained eye there are a limited number of ways to develop bigger calf muscles, but with just a few minor amendments to your approach, you could see some major differences.

 First of all, take a look at how often you’re training your calf muscles.
 Because these are a smaller muscle group they respond better to a higher frequency of training.
 Understandably, it’s pretty common to reserve all your lower body training to the feared and revered ‘leg day’, but rather than leaving them to a weekly session aim for three sessions a week, incorporating them into back or shoulder day – or anywhere your legs your are not put to work (this goes for balancing and standing presses too).

 To hit the ground running, you might train them every day for two weeks to a month.
 Aim for higher sets and lower reps, using a different calf-specific exercise each day.